KieranHastingsIW/Docker-Spring-Postgres/README.md

 2. In DOS CMD while in the directory conatining the Docker compose file run the `docker-compose up` command.
 3. The build will take around 3 - 4 minutes so go make yourself a coffee, you deserve it.
 4. To access the pgAdmin browser in your search engine of choice search `localhost:5050` and log in using the credentials: Username: **admin@admin.com** **Password: root**
+5. Once logged in, go to the top right of the web page and click on the internal user (admin@admin.com).
+6. Select Users, in the User Managment pop up click the "+" used for adding a new row.
+7. Create a new user using your own email and password and give the user the administrator role.
+8. log out and log back in using the new user you created.
+9. navigate your self back to the User Manager and delete the admi@admin user.
-5. Once logged in click add a new service, name the service and mocve over to connection.
+10. Once the user has been deleted leave the user manager and click add a new service, name the service and move over to connection.
-6. Set the host name to `db`, the port to `5432` and both the username and password to `compose-postgres`.
+11. Set the host name to `db`, the port to `5432` and both the username and password to `compose-postgres`.
-7. to confime the database has been attached succsefully in the browser drill down; Servers -> "Name you gave to DB" -> Databases -> compose-postgres ->  Schemas -> public -> tables -> private_user (this is the table name) -> Columns.
+12. to confime the database has been attached succsefully in the browser drill down; Servers -> "Name you gave to DB" -> Databases -> compose-postgres ->  Schemas -> public -> tables -> private_user (this is the table name) -> Columns.
-8. Here you should see 3 columns; id, first_name, and last_name
+13. Here you should see 3 columns; id, first_name, and last_name

 Testing
 * To test the creation of the API use POSTMAN.